ATM Cards vs Debit Cards- What’s the Difference?

 A debit card is a plastic payment card issued by a bank that allows you to make purchases without using cash.
 A debit card can be used at an ATM as well as for online and offline transactions by entering the information and/or swiping the card.
 Any debit card transaction, whether it is a cash withdrawal from an ATM or an online/offline payment, the amount is deducted directly from the user’s linked bank account.

-Debit cards can be further explained as-
+Debit cards can be further explained as:

-• Every debit card transaction necessitates the use of a PIN number
+• Every debit card transaction necessitates the use of a PIN

 • The user receives an instant notification about the transaction

 • A debit card can be obtained by anyone who has a bank account.
-With a Paytm Payments Bank savings account, however, every user receives a free digital debit card, with the option of obtaining a physical debit card as well

 • A debit card can be used to pay utility bills as well as to book a flight, bus, or train ticket